Rethinking Multimodal Fusion for Time Series: Text Modalities Need Constrained Fusion: Experiments

 \subsection{Multimodal Time Series Forecasting}

 Table~\ref{tab:horizon_avg} presents the forecasting performance (MSE) of multimodal fusion strategies across TS models and datasets using BERT~\cite{devlin2018bert} as the language model.
 Due to space limitations, we report six TS models~\cite{Liu2022NonstationaryTransformer, Nie2023PatchTST, Zeng2022DLinear, Das2023TiDE, Koopa2023, Zhou2022FiLM}, selecting the two representative methods from each model category with the highest performance.
 Overall, \textit{naive fusion} methods, whether additive or concatenation-based, frequently fail to outperform the unimodal baseline and even lead to severe degradation or divergence.
 In contrast, \textit{constrained fusion} methods consistently yield more stable and better performance across models and domains.
 Notably, CFA achieves the best performance, indicating that controlled integration of textual information is crucial for robust multimodal TS forecasting.
-Brief and full results for all TS/text models are presented in Section~\ref{sec:various_settings} and Appendix~\ref{app:full_results}, respectively.
-Additionally, comparison with other (architecture-specific) methods are shown in Appendix~\ref{app:compare_others}.
+Comparison with other (architecture-specific) methods are shown in Appendix~\ref{app:compare_others}.